Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 ### A.1.4.7 - AC Requirements Of Anonymity And High Operational Security [Section]  <!-- UUID: 36b68ff0-30a3-4fb9-af04-a2869a4233fe -->

 The Alignment Conserver roles of Facilitator and Aligned Delegate require anonymity and high levels of operational security.
 Breaches of these anonymity and operational security requirements are considered serious misalignment.
 In the event of such breaches, the known identities of individuals holding these AC roles shall be promptly derecognized, and they will be barred from further participation as Alignment Conservers.

-#### A.1.4.7.1 - Exemption From Facilitator Anonymity Requirement [Core]  <!-- UUID: cb2ae821-e9b8-47b0-bda8-bc8bb149c5b5 -->

-The Facilitator "Ecosystem" is exempt from the anonymity requirement, as well as the requirement of high levels of operational security insofar as the latter requirement relates to maintaining anonymity.
-This exemption applies solely to the Facilitator "Ecosystem", as they onboarded into the role prior to the ratification of Atlas v1 (March 27, 2023), which introduced the anonymity requirement for Facilitators.

-This exemption applies to limit the effect of the following provisions: [A.1.6.3 - Facilitators Must Maintain High Level Of Operational Security](014feb92-49dc-4117-911f-a6ec14451b30); [A.1.6.4 - Derecognition Required Where Facilitator Operational Security Is Compromised](c3ba34f0-b3f0-449b-b609-52548db090ea); [A.1.6.5 - Facilitators Must Err On Side Of Caution](ac9df70a-d110-42da-805a-abe03b52dcdc); and [A.0.1.1.19 - Facilitator](912e0161-3448-470f-9cf6-d1a26d76acab).

-This limited exemption takes precedence over any conflicting provisions in the Atlas.

-#### A.1.4.7.0.4.1 - ADs & Facilitators required to adhere to comprehensive operational security practices [Action Tenet]  <!-- UUID: 598ff9cf-146e-4499-93d3-583518c390a1 -->

-The operational security of the Alignment Conserver roles is key to governance integrity overall.
-Aligned Delegates and Facilitators are mandated to maintain rigorous operational security practices to ensure that their identities and work activities are anonymized and all related information is safeguarded.
-Such practices must go beyond basic privacy-enhancing measures and must include the use of secure communication channels, stringent data encryption, anonymity tools like VPNs and TOR networks, regular security audits, and rigorous digital footprint management.

 #### NR-4 - Operational Security Protocols - Research Track [Needed Research]  <!-- UUID: e33879c1-93d0-48a6-8f08-ad00a4821bde -->